LightAi39/ChroMapper-UpdateChecker/README.md

 The `manifest.json` must include every field above.
 Make sure that `version` is the exact same as your GitHub tag linked to your release, and that the `git` link is a link to the main page of your repository.

 The plugin will compare the `version` in the manifest with the tag of the release which is marked as latest on GitHub.
 If there is a mismatch, the plugin is considered out of date which will be shown to the users.

+Also, note that your plugin does NOT need to reference the `.dll` of this plugin!
+Any `manifest.json` files are automatically found and checked.